ngless-toolkit/ngless/docs/sources/configuration.rst

 ``user-data-directory``: user writable directory to cache data (default is a ``data`` directory inside the ``user-directory`` [see above]).

+``index-path``: user writable directory to store indices and similar data.

 ``global-data-directory``: global data directory.

 Debug options